clojurewerkz/elastisch.docs/articles/getting_started.md

 ## Supported ElasticSearch versions

-Elastisch is developed and tested with recent stable ElasticSearch releases (0.19.x or later).
-It is very likely that earlier versions also work fine but we do not run
+Elastisch is developed and tested with recent stable ElasticSearch releases (0.90.x or later).
-[continuous integration](http://travis-ci.org/#!/clojurewerkz/elastisch) against them.
+It is very likely that earlier versions also work fine but we do not run [continuous integration](http://travis-ci.org/#!/clojurewerkz/elastisch) against them.

+The native client requires ElasticSearch `0.90.x` and may be incompatible with earlier or later releases due to possible binary compatibility changes in ElasticSearch.
+Elastisch releases after `1.1.0-rc2` try to stay up to date to the most recent stable ElasticSearch version.

 ## Adding Elastisch Dependency To Your Project